reselbob/simplegps/README.md

 Thus, I inferred that the device file for the GPS Dongle is `/dev/ttyACM1`.

 Save this piece of information.
-You might need it later, if you have trouble reading data off of the GPS Dongle and need to do some troubleshooting or declare congifuration settings for the `GPSD` progam that you'll install next.
+You might need it later, if you have trouble reading data off of the GPS Dongle and need to do some troubleshooting or declare congifuration settings for the `GPSD` daemon that you'll install next.

 ## Installing GPSD

-GPSD in a Linux program that will bind your GPS Dongle to the operating system and the read data coming off the Dongle from satellites circling the planet.
+[GPSD](https://gpsd.gitlab.io/gpsd/) in a Linux daemon that will bind your GPS Dongle to the operating system and the read data coming off the Dongle from satellites circling the planet.
 Take a minue to think about this: for less than $15 USD you can buy a piece of equipment that will download data from not one, but many satellites circling the globe for FREE!!!!!

 But, I digress.